jakoubek/onetimecode-webservice/README.md

 ### length

 The `length` parameter determines the length of the returned code.
 The default length is 6.
 Setting the length to 0 or less uses the default of 6.
+The highest allowed length is 100.
+A length higher than 100 gets reduced to 100.

 ### format